Pommes20304050/Pommes_Engine_Kernel_Driver/README.md

 # Pommes_Engine_Kernel_Driver

-Pommes Engine — Personal fork of Cheat Engine 7.5.
-Fully rebranded from source: all names, strings, binaries, and resources renamed.
-Custom kernel driver written and compiled from scratch with MSVC/WDK.
-Main executable processed through VMProtect.
-Built with Lazarus/FPC.
-For personal use and local testing only.
+Personal fork of Cheat Engine 7.5 with full source-level rebranding (names, strings, binaries, resources).
+Includes a custom kernel driver written from scratch using MSVC/WDK.
+Compatible with major anti-cheat systems (e.g., Easy Anti-Cheat, BattlEye).
+In some cases (e.g., League of Legends), the kernel driver is not necessary.

 # 🍟 Pommes Engine